 - We may use and disclose your medical records only for each of the following purposes: treatment, payment, and health care operations.

-- services by one or more health care providers.
+- Treatment means providing coordination, or managing health care and related services by one or more health care providers.
 An example of this would include sending documents to an oral surgeon for a tooth extraction or contacting your regular dentist regarding treatment. • Payment means such activities as obtaining reimbursement for services, confirming coverage, billing or collection activities, and utilization review.
 An example of this would be sending a bill for your treatment to your insurance company for payment. • Health care operations include the business aspects of running our practice, such as conducting quality assessment and improvement activities, auditing functions, cost-management analysis, and customer service.

 We may also create and distribute de-identified health information by removing all references to individually identifiable information.